vinayaks0031/Meanify/README.md

 ## Add extension in your chrome

-The extension is available at the chrome webStore ([Meanify](https://chrome.google.com/webstore/detail/meanify-dictionary/eacnimghnciloibpcfagciaagmpmkdco)) and Edge AddOns ([Meanify](https://microsoftedge.microsoft.com/addons/detail/meanify/dljdcindnbidjlkapliihhdigmgbbomo?hl=en-US)).
+The extension is available at the chrome webStore ([Click here](https://chrome.google.com/webstore/detail/meanify-dictionary/eacnimghnciloibpcfagciaagmpmkdco)) and Edge AddOns ([Click here](https://microsoftedge.microsoft.com/addons/detail/meanify/dljdcindnbidjlkapliihhdigmgbbomo?hl=en-US)).
 Please make sure to add the extension in your browser it'll help you alot😃.

 ## How to use